On 30th June, 1955, the Chesebrough Manufacturing Company, Consolidated and the Pond’s Extract Company merged to form Chesebrough-Pond’s, Inc.

 8. Soak a cotton square with Pond’s Skin Fresh and pat it gently over your freshly creamed face and neck.
 This removes all traces of cream, cools and tones the skin.

-This gave way to a much simpler idea, the Pond’s 7-Day Beauty Plan which recommended using Pond’s twice each night, once to remove make-up and then a second time to clean out hidden dirt and then moisturise.
-This promotional idea was first used in England in 1961, before being taken up by other Chesebrough-Pond’s subsidiaries and, from 1963, the parent company in the United States.
+This gave way to a much simpler idea, the Pond’s 7-Day Beauty Plan which recommended using Pond’s twice each night, once to remove make-up and then a second time to clean out hidden dirt and moisturise.
+This promotional idea was first used in England in 1961, before being taken up by other Chesebrough-Pond’s subsidiaries and then the parent company in the United States in 1963.

 Pond’s Oily Skin Treatment: “In one little jar, a super blotting cream that cleanses and treats oily skin.”